paritytech/smart-contracts-devcontainer/README.md

    - For Hardhat: stored via `hardhat vars` as `TEST_ACC_PRIVATE_KEY`.
    - For Foundry: imported into the local keystore as the `paseo` account.
 5. Use the workflows below to compile, test, run a local node, and deploy.

+### Codespaces and Gitpod
+- **GitHub Codespaces**: After adding the `.devcontainer/` to your repository (via the Quick start), open your repo on GitHub, click Code → “Create codespace on main”.
+Codespaces will build and start this DevContainer automatically.
+- **Gitpod**: After adding the `.devcontainer/` to your repository, open `https://gitpod.io/#<your-repo-url>` (or use the Gitpod browser extension).
+Gitpod detects and uses the `.devcontainer` configuration out of the box.

 ### Hardhat workflow
 Key files (created by init):